effektif/user-docs/docs/analytics.rst

    Selecting a process and whether to include open or closed cases

 In this example, the *Evaluate training course* process collects ratings for training courses.
-To create a report that uses these evaluations, select closed cases, which correspond to completed evaulations.
+To create a report that uses these evaluations, select closed cases, which correspond to completed evaluations.

 Excluding cases with filters